FinnHet13/CodingProjects/README.md

 # Hi, I'm Finn Hetzler!
 I am relentlessly curious and passionate about bridging business insights with computer science.
-My goal is to build solutions for *actual* problems, especially leveraging technology in ways that genuinely boost productivity and thereby lower stress for as many people as possible.
+My goal is to build solutions for *actual* problems, by leveraging technology in ways that genuinely boost productivity and thereby lower stress for as many people as possible.

 With this repo I want to share my (largely self-taught) coding progress through various projects.
 Follow along, and feel free to share feedback.